Japanese makeup is an ancient method of enhancing beauty. It is believed that evidence already existed since 3000 BC in Egypt.

 Gyaru eyes is the technique of trying to give the impression of bigger eyes with the help of makeup and contact lens!
 You can make it big by wearing lenses that are the same color as your eye to give it a natural feel.

-But obviously you will be able to notice why this feature is present in anime characters.
-In Japan they won't look at you strange if you adhere to this style.
+But obviously you will be able to notice because this characteristic is present in anime characters.
+In Japan, they won't look at you oddly if you adopt this style.

 9 - Sweet Lolita

-Ever heard talk about lolitas?
-This is a fashion style that emerged in Japan in the 70's and 80's.
+Have you heard of Lolitas?
+This is a fashion style that emerged in Japan in the 70s and 80s.
 This style is part of kawaii culture.
-They are basically people who dress in the style of dolls, with dresses with swirls of lace, curly hair or fringes.
+They are basically people who dress in the style of dolls, with flared dresses with lace, curly hair or bangs.

 Sweet Lolita is a Lolita with cuter features, uses lighter and more discreet tones such as rosy ones.
 There are also other styles of Lolitas.